apache/datasketches-java/README.md

 #### A Toolchain is required

 * You must have a JDK type toolchain defined in location *~/.m2/toolchains.xml* that specifies where to find a locally installed OpenJDK-compatible version 21.
-* Your default \$JAVA\_HOME compiler must be an OpenJDK compatible, specified in the toolchain, and may be a version greater than 21.
+* Your default \$JAVA\_HOME compiler must be OpenJDK compatible, specified in the toolchain, and may be a version greater than 21.
 Note that if your \$JAVA\_HOME is set to a Java version greater than 21, Maven will automatically use the Java 21 version specified in the toolchain instead.
 The included pom.xml specifies the necessary JVM flags, so no further action should be required.
 * Note that the paths specified in the toolchain must be fully qualified direct paths to the OpenJDK version locations.
 Using environment variables will not work.

 #### To run normal unit tests: